top of page

 PE Days

-Our PE days are now on a Monday, Wednesday and Thursday.
-The children are to arrive to school dressed in their PE kit on these days.
+Our PE days are Mondays and Wednesdays (swimming).
+The children are to arrive at school dressed in their PE kit on these days.

 Outdoor Learning